Kristina01111000/WordPressTheme/README.md

 	-> in peepso logo height has to be in px, not %
 	-> he uses inmotion web hosting
 		- auto updates work now
+			- not peepso or any of the its plugins
+			- or wordpress itself -> probably keep this way

 To Do: